bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 #### Error behavior[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#policy_error-behavior)

 When a policy check fails, Node.js by default will throw an error.
-It is possible to change the error behavior to one of a few possibilities by defining an “onerror” field in a policy manifest.
+It is possible to change the error behavior to one of a few possibilities by defining an "onerror” field in a policy manifest.
 The following values are available to change the behavior:

 -   `"exit"`: will exit the process immediately.
 No cleanup code will be allowed to run.
 -   `"log"`: will log the error at the site of the failure.